TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 • Clean installing SCALE using the iso file and then uploading the CORE configuration file.

-• Use the CORE Update UI option to upgrade to SCALE.
+• Using the CORE Update UI option to upgrade to SCALE.

-If performing a clean install from the iso file, after uploading the CORE configuration file, you lose your network settings and and access to the web UI, and the newly created administrator account.
-See Migrating CORE to SCALE for instructions on recovering network settings and access to the UI, and recreating the administrator account.
+If performing a clean install using the SCALE iso file, after installing SCALE and uploading the CORE configuration file, your SCALE network settings get overwritten by the CORE config file uploaded so you cannot use the new IP address and admin user to access to the web UI.
+Use the CORE IP address and root credentials to access the UI.
+See Migrating CORE to SCALE for instructions on recovering the new network settings and access to the UI, and recreating the administrator account.

-If using the CORE Update option, log into SCALE with the CORE root user credentials.
+If using the CORE Update UI option, log into SCALE with the CORE root user credentials.

 After logging in with the root user credentials, you must immediately create the admin user account and then disable the root user password to comply with FIPS security hardening standards.